Abwas/javascript-engineering-book/manuscript/prologue.md

 ## Audience
 If you identify with one of the following "personas", this guide will be valuable and interesting for you:

-- I am a creative person, with lots of cool ideas in mind, willing to pursue the necessary knowledge (programming skills) to implement my ideas.
+- I am a creative person, with lots of cool ideas in mind, willing to chase the necessary knowledge (programming skills) to implement my ideas.
 - I am already a developer but I really want to master JavaScript development, being able to understand under the hood libraries and projects that I use day to day, and also be able to create that kind of software.
 - I am a developer that wants to have a deep understand about architectures, patterns, processes - concepts in general - to always start my personal and professional projects in a solid and well structured way.
-- I am a kind of person that prefers to know deeply about specifics topics than have superficial knowledge in a widely number of subjects.
+- I am a kind of person that prefers to know deeply about specifics topics than have superficial knowledge in a widely number of subjects (aka Fullstack developer).

+## Walking Together

-## How this guide will work?
+## How This Guide Will Work?
 I will walk with you through a lot of free resources.
 You will have a list of topics to study, and after each topic, you will return to this material to see more examples and exercises to internalize the current topic.

 If we do not find a good free resource about an important topic, I will create an article explain this topic with the necessary projects to understand such thing. :)